YogeshGadade/Analytics/README.md

-# Data-visualization-examples
+# Analytics:

-In this code I have explained following things:
+Consists of:

+## Study Data:
   1. Simple Graph for a input features using Pandas plot() and interpretations.
   2. Box plot and DBScan Clustering to find outliers.

-In statistics, outliers are data points that don’t belong to a certain population.
-It is an abnormal observation that lies far away from other values.
-An outlier is an observation that diverges from otherwise well-structured data.
+## Data imputing techniques

+## Detailed analysis with Pandas functions for analysis: Pivot table,  Group-by and merge, melt

+## Co-relation between different input features